aviflax/presentations/data-driven-diagramming/first-edition/data-driven-diagramming-v1.ds.md

 [screenshot of c4model.com]

-Simon Brown created the C4 model.
+^ So: Simon Brown created the C4 model.

 ----

 [screenshot of c4model.com]
 [screenshot of structurizr.com]

-Simon Brown created Structurizr, a Web-based system for hosting, browsing, and publishing C4 diagrams.
+^ He created Structurizr, a Web-based system for hosting, browsing, and publishing C4 diagrams.

 ----